enkodellc/blazorboilerplate/README.md

 # <img src="https://github.com/enkodellc/blazorboilerplate/blob/master/docs/images/logo-title.png" alt="Blazor Boilerplate" style="max-wdith:100%"/>

 Blazor is a web framework designed to run in the browser on a WebAssembly-based .NET runtime.
-Blazor Boilerplate aka Blazor Starter Template is a SPA admin template that is able to run both WebAssembly (Core-Hosted) and Server-Side Blazor with a .NET 5.0 Server.
+Blazor Boilerplate aka Blazor Starter Template is a SPA admin template that is able to run both WebAssembly (Core-Hosted) and Server-Side Blazor with a .NET Core 6.0 Server.
 Default mode for BB is Server Side.
 To switch to Webassembly log in as Admin and go to settings.
 [Read more here](https://blazor-boilerplate.readthedocs.io/en/latest/features/dual_mode_blazor.html)

 ## Repository Notes
 - Read the news below to stay up to date on the repo.
 We will try to keep the latest major changes on a different branch and have the more stable / tested version on the master branch.
-- MudBlazor Branch is a branch for testing MudBlazor vs MatBlazor.

 [![Build Status](https://enkodellc.visualstudio.com/blazorboilerplate/_apis/build/status/enkodellc.blazorboilerplate?branchName=master)](https://enkodellc.visualstudio.com/blazorboilerplate/_build/latest?definitionId=1&branchName=master)
 [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://blazorboilerplate.com)